 \

-In general satellite functions are too coarse to provide, just by themselves, an upper-semi-continuous function that lead to resolution, or even to the monomial case.
+In general satellite functions are too coarse to provide, just by themselves, an upper semi-continuous function that leads to resolution, or to the monomial case.
 For instance, it can be easily seen that for $({\mathbb A}_k^3, (\langle z^2+(x^2-y^3)^2 \rangle, 2),E^{(3)}=\{\emptyset\})$ the maximum of $t^{(3)}$ is not smooth so it does not define a permissible center.
 Induction is thus used to solve this problem: the information provided by the satellite functions is refined using an inductive argument as explained in the next paragraphs.